HoGentTIN/linux-training-hogent/modules/network_config/030-content.md

 ### what is my public IP address?

-Quite often, you find yourself behind a NAT router, and you have an IP address within a privat range (e.g. 192.168.0.0/24, 172.16.0.0/16 or 10.0.0.0/8).
+Quite often, you find yourself behind an NAT router, and you have an IP address within a private range (e.g. 192.168.0.0/24, 172.16.0.0/16 or 10.0.0.0/8).
 If you want to know what your public IP address is, you can use the `curl` command to get this information from a website that provides this service.
 The following example uses the `ifconfig.me` website (you can also use `icanhazip.com`):

 ```console
 student@linux:~$ curl ifconfig.me